HelenMa9998/Easy_hard_AL/README.md

 ## Adaptive adversarial
 ### Introduction
-This project is the code for the paper Adaptive Adversarial Samples based Active Learning for Medical Image Classification The implementation is based on Python and Pytorch framework.
+This project is the code for the paper Adaptive Curriculum Query Strategy for Active Learning in Medical Image Classification The implementation is based on Python and Pytorch framework.